All Episodes

 It seems like every incident out there, one of the bravest guys and smartest guys out there.

-We're gonna take a short commercial break.
+We're going to take a short commercial break.

-We're gonna be back in a moment.
+We're going to be back in a moment.

-Uh we also have Brian Kennedy teed up.
+We also have Brian Kennedy teed up.

-We've got uh Jim Hoff, hopefully Jack Basobik.
+We've got Jim Hoff, hopefully Jack Basovic.

-We're gonna go to the degree we can into the line and talk to MAGA, talk to the Warren Posse, like David Zier said over 3,000 ticket requests, and it would just went up, I don't know, 24 hours ago.
+We're going to go to the degree we can into the line and talk to MAGA, talk to the Warren Posse.

-Really want to thank Real America's voice, Parker and Rob Sig, the entire team in Denver, taking their Sunday and putting this together, Real America's Voice.
+Really want to thank Real America's Voice, Parker and Rob Sig, the entire team in Denver taking their Sunday and putting this together, Real America's Voice.

 NFL Stadium has to be used to accommodate the crowd.

-The president of the United States will be there.
+The President of the United States will be there.

 unidentified

-Here's your host, Stephen K. Back.
+Here's your host, Stephen K. Van.

 steve bannon